googleinterns/SmallCity/README.md

    your correct creditionals in the same directory
 2. Find your Google's API Key creditional and paste it next to the APIKEY field
-3. Follow the steps "Set up search engine that searches within linkedin for the CX creditional" to get your CX Key
+3. Follow the steps "Set up CX creditional" to get your CX Key
 4. To make this file seen by Google's app engine for local and deployement services copy this file in the target/SmallCity-1/ folder
    - The target directory is created after you follow the build instructions